Are whitening strips (Crest Whitestrips®) harmful to your teeth? | Are they safe to use?

 Different strips have different characteristics.

-C) Other at-home approaches may be more effective.
+D) Other at-home approaches may be more effective.

-D) The whitening effect will fade.
+E) The whitening effect will fade.

-This point isn’t a disadvantage that’s just unique to the use of strips.
-The whitening effect created by any and all systems will tend to fade over time.
+This point isn’t a disadvantage that’s unique to just strips.
+The whitening effect created by any and all bleaching methods will tend to fade over time.